 Description: This experiment consists of two parts.
 In the first, students construct a Type J or Type K thermocouple using the appropriate wire materials and a small welder.
 They then calibrate this thermocouple by immersing it in water and measuring its voltage as a function of temperature as measured by a traditional mercury thermometer.
 Then, in the second part of the experiment, with their calibration curve in hand, students measure the effect of temperature on the viscosity of two common vegetable oils and compare their findings to literature data.

 Heat Exchange (CHME 324L)

 Description: Two heat exchanger configurations are available.
 The shell and tube exchanger consists of several tubes in parallel enclosed in a cylindrical shell.
 Heat is transferred between one fluid flowing through the tubes and another fluid flowing through the cylindrical shell around the tubes.
 This exchanger demonstrates liquid-to-liquid heat transfer in a 1-7 shell and tube heat exchanger (one shell and seven tubes with two transverse baffles in the shell).

-The extended tubular heat exchanger consists of two concentric (coaxial) tubes carrying the hot and cold fluids.
+Description: The extended tubular heat exchanger consists of two concentric (coaxial) tubes carrying the hot and cold fluids.
 The tubes are separated into sections to reduce the overall length and to allow the temperature to be measured at points along both fluid streams.